bendan365/csnats-wip/README.md

 Known Issues
 * There can be an issue with a flush hanging in some situtions.
 I'm looking into it.
-* Some unit tests are failing due to long connect times in the .NET TCPClient.
+* Some unit tests are failing due to long connect times due to the underlying .NET TCPClient API.

 ## License